GuanceCloud/datakit/internal/export/doc/en/inputs/solr.md

 ---

-Solr collector, which collects statistics of solr cache, request times, and so on.
+Solr collector, which collects statistics of Solr Cache, Request Times, and so on.

 ## Configuration {#config}